 - The bidding documents to be used are recommended to be reviewed by the borrower to confirm that potential risks of SEA/SH are adequately addressed given the nature of the project.
-This is particularly important when it is anticipated that: - The project will result in major labor influx; or - ➤ National Competitive Bidding (NCB) will be used but the country's NCB documents do not adequately address SEA/SH and ESH risks; - As part of the decision to use National Procurement Procedures, an assessment of the national procurement documents should be undertaken to establish how and where provisions in respect to SEA/SH should be included.
+This is particularly important when it is anticipated that: - The project will result in major labor influx; or - National Competitive Bidding (NCB) will be used but the country's NCB documents do not adequately address SEA/SH and ESH risks; - As part of the decision to use National Procurement Procedures, an assessment of the national procurement documents should be undertaken to establish how and where provisions in respect to SEA/SH should be included.
 Procurement and the E&S manager should work with the Borrower's subcontractors or goods and services providers to identify the best mechanism for incorporating the necessary requirements.
-Should this process prove to be impractical for the project (e.g., requires lengthy clearances by multiple levels of authorities), an alternative interim approach would be to have the Borrower adopt a minimum Code of Conduct (CoC) for all bidders to follow, which reflects the necessary ESHS and SEA/SH requirements. - High risk projects are recommended to include the requirement that bidders submit not only a CoC, but also a Labor Influx Management Plan for the proper management of the workers on the project. - Specifications and/or the conditions to the contract should be used to adequately address SEA/SH risks and more broadly improve ESHS performance. - The project ESMP and other E&S documents should fully describe the SEA/SH risk (including a SEA/SH Prevention and Response Action Plan), and more broadly the ESHS expectations, and include appropriate prevention and mitigation measures.
-This should be incorporated into the specifications. - The contract will include a requirement that the contractor shall not carry out any works, including mobilization and/or pre-construction, unless the supervising Engineer (or another supervision entity) is satisfied that appropriate measures are in place to address environmental and social, risks and impacts (as defined in the bidding documents).
-At a minimum, the contractor shall be required to apply the Management Strategies and

-Implementation Plans and CoC, submitted as part of the bid and agreed as part of the contract.
+Should this process prove to be impractical for the project (e.g., requires lengthy clearances by multiple levels of authorities), an alternative interim approach would be to have the Borrower adopt a minimum Code of Conduct (CoC) for all bidders to follow, which reflects the necessary ESHS and SEA/SH requirements. - Projects in the high or substantial SEA/SH risk category are recommended to include the requirement that bidders submit not only a CoC, but also a Labor Influx Management Plan for the proper management of the workers on the project. - Specifications and/or the conditions to the contract should be used to adequately address SEA/SH risks and more broadly improve ESHS performance. - For projects in the low or moderate SEA/SH risk category, the project ESMP and other E&S documents should fully describe the SEA/SH risk, and more broadly the ESHS expectations, and include appropriate prevention and mitigation measures.
+This should be incorporated into the specifications.
+For projects in the high or substantial SEA/SH risk category, the project ESMP should include an SEA/SH Prevention and Response Action Plan. - The contract will include a requirement that the contractor shall not carry out any works, including mobilization and/or pre-construction, unless the supervising Engineer (or another supervision entity) is satisfied that appropriate measures are in place to address environmental and social, risks and impacts (as defined in the bidding documents).
+At a minimum, the contractor shall be required to apply the Management Strategies and Implementation Plans and CoC, submitted as part of the bid and agreed as part of the contract.

 Careful consideration needs to be given to how the costs for the contractor to implement the SEA/SH requirements will be treated in the bid, evaluated, and paid as such.
 The project budget should be realistic about these costs.
 One option to consider is the use of a provisional sum which would cover the contractor's reasonable costs of implementing the SEA/SH Prevention and Response Action Plan.
-The advantage of this approach is that all bidders would have a consistent level of funding in their bids, neutralizing the implications of under-pricing or overpricing.
+The advantage of this approach is that all bidders would have a consistent level of funding in their bids, neutralizing the implications of underpricing or overpricing.